-Verizon denies blocking Google Wallet for Galaxy Nexus, says it's working with Google on the issueAlex Wagner - Deputy Managing Editor, News Desk
+Verizon denies blocking Google Wallet for Galaxy Nexus, says it's working with Google on the issueAlex Wagner - Editorial Director of News and Content

 So we still don't know the official launch date of the Verizon Galaxy Nexus, but we do know that when the handset comes to market, it won't come with support for Google Wallet out of the box.
 When the news first broke, word was floating around that Verizon had blocked the app and some suggested that the move may have something to do with Big Red's participation in ISIS, but today Verizon Wireless spokesperson Jeffrey Nelson issued a statement in an attempt to clear things up.
 Nelson explained that Verizon it is not "blocking" Google Wallet and that it "does not block applications."
 The reason for the lack of Wallet support on the GalNex, Nelson explains, is that it must be integrated with a secure hardware element in the phone itself.
 Speaking with The Verge andBloomberg, Nelson added that Verizon aims to have "the best security and user experience" and that it's working with Google on the situation.
 Verizon will allow the use of Google Wallet "when those goals are achieved," Nelson said.